Ukrainian Halloween or Veles night

 Usually, seeing a dead relative in a dream was considered a bad sign.
 On Veles night it was the opposite - a very good sign.

 It was recommended not to lend money on the eve of the day, otherwise, you would carry out abundance from the house.
 The whole next year would bring a difficult financial state for those who neglect this.

 Despite the popular concept of a black cat being a bad omen, this day a black dog would be an even worse sign.
 Such a dog near the house meant that an enemy would soon appear and would spoil the life of the family.
 On the contrary, seeing a white dog near the house meant that a new friend would come soon.

 The most ancient ancestors had a tradition to light the fireplace at the very high point of their land and to jump over the fire.
-Also, walking on hot coal symbolized purification of the body and soul of evil spirits.
+Also, walking on hot coal symbolized the purification of the body and soul of evil spirits.

-Also in the evening before the Veles night people used to arrange a silent dinner.
+Also in the evening before the Veles night, people used to arrange a silent dinner.
 They laid the table for themselves and for the deceased relatives whom they would like to invite to the meal.
 During the evening they revised good things about them.

-Roots of the holiday
+Roots of the Holiday

 The name Halloween has taken root from the English holiday.
 It was translated as "the night of all saints."
 In fact, this is the night of all the dead which was an original name in Christian times.
 This is due to the fact that the pagans were not afraid of death and met it calmly.
-On the contrary Christians perceived the death with fear and condemned communication with the other world.
+On the contrary, Christians perceived death with fear and condemned communication with the other world.
 Therefore, tradition and name changed over time.